Your Vedic Birth Chart Decoded: How to Actually Read Your Kundli

 Frequently Asked Questions

-The Rashi chart (D1) is the main birth chart showing planets in the twelve signs and houses.
-It is the primary chart for assessing all life areas.
-The Navamsa chart (D9) is a divisional chart derived by dividing each sign into nine parts.
-It reveals the deeper soul-level quality of planets and is especially important for marriage predictions and assessing planetary strength.
-A planet weak in Rashi but strong in Navamsa may still deliver good results, and vice versa.
-Experienced Jyotish practitioners always read Rashi and Navamsa together.
+Your Rashi chart (D1) is the main birth chart -- it shows your planets across the twelve signs and houses, and it is what you look at first for any life question.
+The Navamsa chart (D9) goes deeper.
+It divides each sign into nine parts and reveals the soul-level quality of your planets, especially for marriage.
+Here is the practical takeaway: a planet that looks weak in your Rashi chart but strong in Navamsa can still deliver good results.
+Experienced astrologers always read both together.

-The Ascendant (Lagna) is more important because it determines the entire house structure of the chart.
-It establishes which sign rules which life area for you specifically.
-Two people with the same Sun sign but different Lagnas will have completely different house rulerships, making their career, relationship, and health patterns fundamentally different.
-The Lagna also directly represents your physical body, appearance, and overall life direction, making it the most personal point in the chart.
+This surprises a lot of people coming from Western astrology, but your Ascendant (Lagna) is the backbone of your entire chart.
+It determines which sign rules which life area for you specifically.
+Two people with the same Sun sign but different Ascendants will have completely different career, relationship, and health patterns.
+Your Lagna also represents your physical body, appearance, and life direction -- making it the most personal point in the chart by far.

-Without exact birth time, you cannot determine the Ascendant accurately, which compromises the entire house structure.
-However, you can still gain insights from the Moon chart (Chandra Kundli, using Moon sign as the first house) and analyze planetary dignities, conjunctions, and some yogas.
-For serious Jyotish analysis, birth time rectification techniques exist where an astrologer works backward from known life events to determine the probable Ascendant.
-For the most reliable chart, always use the time recorded on your birth certificate.
+You can get partial insights, but you will be missing the most important piece.
+Without your exact birth time, you cannot determine your Ascendant accurately, which means the entire house structure of your chart is uncertain.
+You can still look at your Moon chart and analyze planetary dignities and some yogas.
+If you do not have your exact time, some astrologers use a technique called birth time rectification -- working backward from known life events to figure out your probable Ascendant.
+But for the most reliable results, always use the time on your birth certificate.